The Big Pitch 2026 – Shaping the future of health and care research

 13:00 - 18:30 (GMT)

-This year, we feature four dynamic presentations from leading thinkers and practitioners on the evolving role of actuaries, from risk measurers to risk shapers, using prevention, behavioural science, and advanced analytics to improve health outcomes, financial sustainability, and insurer profitability.
+We are showcasing four dynamic presentations from leading thinkers and practitioners whose research is redefining the role of actuaries – from risk measurers to risk shapers.
+These papers explore how prevention, behavioural science, and advanced analytics can drive better health outcomes, financial sustainability, and insurer profitability.

-Join us for this free event on 18 March 2026 at Staple Inn to hear four exciting new pitches tackling key challenges in health and care, and help shape the future of actuarial research.
+Join us for this free event on 18 March 2026 at Staple Inn to hear bold, forward-thinking ideas tackling the biggest challenges in health and care.
+All registrants will receive copies of the papers ahead of the event.

 Programme highlights